tzrfabian/flutter_app_test/README.md

 ### Adding New Features

-1. Create a new folder under `features/` for your feature
+1. Create new widgets in `features/widgets/` for reusable components
-2. Follow the existing structure: `pages/`, `widgets/`, `models/`, etc.
-3. Add routes to `app_routes.dart` if needed
+2. Add new pages in `features/pages/` for application screens
+3. Update `features/routes/app_routes.dart` to add new routes
-4. Update navigation components to include new pages
+4. Update navigation components (`main_navigation.dart`, `hamburger_menu.dart`) to include new pages
+5. Follow the existing structure for consistency

 ### Customizing Image Slider